 This means, for instance, that it could show you that Mr. Smith has already inquired about listings A, B, and C and made an offer on listing B.

-You could then click on these related items and switch to the particular listing page or offer page of Property Base.
+You could then click on these related items and switch to Propertybase’s particular listing page or offer page.

 Another vital area in the contact details section is the history.

-Here, all types of changes ever made since the contact was created are stored, and you can also see who made which changes.
+All types of changes ever made since the contact was created are stored here, and you can also see who made which changes.

 This is helpful if several agents work on the same contact.

-By having this history function, you will be able to reduce a lot of the communication overhead you might have had before.
+By having this history function, you can reduce the communication overhead you might have had before.

 Right next to the “Related” tab, you find the “Email” one, which allows you to email out of the system and do email drip campaigns.

-Once you connect your email marketing service provider there, you are ready to go.
+You are ready to go once you connect your email marketing service provider there.

 The last tab in this section is the “Web Activity” tab.

-This gives you access to data should you choose to use also websites offered by Property Base.
+This gives you access to data should you choose to use websites offered by Propertybase.

-With these features, you can track, for example, which of your clients are using your Property Base website and the listings they are looking at.
+With these features, you can track, for example, which clients are using your Propertybase website and the listings they are looking at.